Best time to go: 04/01 - 10/31

 Peirce Mill had been grinding away for nearly a hundred years before Frederick Law Olmsted, Jr. drafted his plans for Rock Creek Park.
 As the park grew and milling became less lucrative, the Peirce Mill transitioned into a tea-house for tourists.

+Peirce Mill has been considered among the best spots in DC for outdoor recreation for over a hundred years.
 Local nature enthusiasts and birders also flocked to Peirce Mill.
 As the Federal Writer’s Project noted in 1942:

 Rock Creek Park, in addition to being a natural woodland well suited as a habitation for native birds, draws an additional increment of bird-dwellers through a strange, but apparent, feeling of kinship for the captive birds in Rock Creek Zoo.– The WPA Guide to Washington